 - 39 Bodies of Water

 Students in grades 1 – 5 can access the monthly map via the link located in the GPP schedule below.
 It is our hope that hard copies of maps can still be distributed on a monthly basis.
 Each month’s map focuses on a different part of the world.
-Students will study the maps and be tested on their ability to locate countries, lakes, rivers, mountains, etc. at the end of each month.
+Students will study the maps and be tested on their ability to locate countries, lakes, rivers, mountains, etc. toward the end of each month.
 When country capitals are featured, students should be able to name the capital city when given the country’s name.

-There are 5 levels on each monthly map.
-The goal of each student is to pass all levels up to and including the level of their corresponding grade.
-However, students are welcome to study and test at a higher level as a challenge activity!
+There are five levels on each monthly map.
+Our goal for each student is to pass all levels up to and including the level of his/her corresponding grade.
+Want to learn more?
+Study and test at a higher level as a challenge activity!
 Here is a quick guideline:

 1st Grade: Pass Level 1

 3rd Grade: Pass Levels 1, 2 and 3

 4th Grade: Pass Levels 1, 2, 3 and 4

 5th Grade: Pass Levels 1, 2, 3, 4 and 5

 How are students tested during at home learning?

 Testing will happen at home!
 Parents, caregivers, or siblings can test students the last week of each month; and though we are not keeping track in our records, we invite you to record their score on the map and draw a star or offer a sticker, etc.